tinaxie123/Uno_Orchestra/README.md

 # Uno-Orchestra

+## 🎉
-## 🎉 Hierarchical-delegation router that decomposes a task into subtasks and routes each to a `(worker model, skill)` pair, trained with SFT + cost-aware RL.
+Hierarchical-delegation router that decomposes a task into subtasks and routes each to a `(worker model, skill)` pair, trained with SFT + cost-aware RL.

-## 🎆Configure Your Own LLM skillrouter
+## 🎆Configure Your Own Uno-Orchestra

 ### 🍬Data Source Pool Construction